Apply for residency as a parent to a minor child who is a Danish citizen

 If you are married or cohabiting with the child’s other parent in Denmark, you can apply for family reunification as a spouse instead.
 You can choose to do this instead of applying on the basis of your Danish child from the beginning or when it is no longer possible to have your derived right of residence extended because your child has reached the age of 18.
 In both cases, you will have to submit a first-time application and you and your spouse/partner will have to meet the general conditions for family reunification as a spouse.

 If you are granted a residence permit in Denmark, you may work during the same period as the residence permit is valid.

-You and the child in Denmark have to fill in each of your parts of the application and attach documentation.
+You must fill in an application form and enclose documentation.
 Therefore, it is a good idea to gather documentation in advance.

 You may need:

 to fill in the application form

 You, who apply for a residence permit, need to fill in the application form.

 The application form includes detailed instructions for how to fill it in and which types of documentation you must attach.